ucopacme/start-here/docs/sms_import_process.rst

     ]
 }

-- *NOTE* The above will take many hours to complete, therefore this process must be done with a possible significant delay between steps. depending on the number of concurent replications.
+- *NOTE* The above will take an undetermined amount of time to complete, therefore this process must be done with a possible significant delay between steps depending on the number of concurent replications.

-Additional pertantent and useful commands
+Additional pertinent and useful commands
 --------------------------------------

 - *NOTE* - Per the AWS documentation there are *NO* CLI commands available to install and configure the connector